Tivoli Day Trip from Rome – Visit Hadrian’s Villa & Villa d’Este

 Located in the Sabine Hills in the Roman countryside, Villa Adriana is approximately 25km from central Rome.

-For Emperor Hadrian it was much more than just a home - it was a meeting point where he could run the Roman empire away from the hustle and bustle of the Eternal City.
+Despite this, for Emperor Hadrian it was much more than just a home, it was a meeting point where he could run the Roman empire away from the hustle and bustle of the Eternal City.

-After the fall of the western Roman empire in the fifth century AD the villa fell into disuse and was plundered for its valuable building materials and precious artworks.
+After the fall of the Western Roman empire in the fifth century CE the villa fell into disuse and was plundered for its valuable building materials and precious artworks.

-Some decorative elements were reused by Cardinal Ippolito d'Este to decorate Villa d'Este - keeping reading to find out more about this!
+Some decorative elements were reused by Cardinal Ippolito d'Este to decorate Villa d'Este which I cover in the next section.

 Accessibility